Sagami Kokubun-ji: Historyi

-Per ancient records, the temple was destroyed by a fire in 819, and suffered considerable damage and burned during again in 878 after a large earthquake.
+Per the Ruijū Kokushi, the temple was destroyed by a fire in 819, and suffered considerable damage and burned during again in 878 after a large earthquake.
 Per the Nihon Sandai Jitsuroku, it was rebuilt in 881 and it is mentioned in the Nihon Kiryaku in 940; however, there is no archaeological evidence indicating that it was actually rebuilt after the 878 earthquake, so it may have been relocated to another site which has yet to be discovered.
-The name reappears in the historical record in 1008, when it was listed in an inventory of the governor of Sagami Province, Taira Takayoshi, and again in 1139, when Emperor Sutoku authorized it as a chokugan-ji to pray for the well-being of the nation.
+One possible location is the Uenodai temple ruins, which was located on a hill on the southeast side of the site of the Sagami Kokubun-ji.
+The name "Sagami Kokubun-ji" reappears in the historical record in 1008, when it was listed in an inventory of the governor of Sagami Province, Taira no Takayoshi, and again in 1139, when Emperor Sutoku authorized it as a chokugan-ji to pray for the well-being of the nation.
 It was rebuilt in 1186 by Minamoto no Yoritomo and the Azuma Kagami records that Hōjō Masako sent a donation of horses in 1192 to pray for safe childbirth.
-After the Kamakura period, the temple disappears from history again for long periods, and by the start of the Edo period was reduced to a small Yakushi-dō chapel.
-This chapel was rebuilt in 1713, but was destroyed in a fire in 1910.
+After the Kamakura period, the temple disappears from history again for long periods, and by the start of the Edo period was reduced to a small Yakushi-dō chapel located on the Uenodai hill.
+This chapel was rebuilt on the site of the original Sagami Kokubun-ji in 1713, but was destroyed in a fire in 1910.
 This was rebuilt in 1910, 1974 and again in 1994.
+In the Edo period, during the Kanbun era, a fundraising campaign was held to build a sutra repository, which was eventually built.
+In 1713, the main hall was rebuilt next to the Yakushi-dō.